 Consider the following questions when choosing:

 - What is your budget and how do you want to distribute it?
-Is it better for you to pay a fixed sum of money regularly or invest in a solution at one time?
+Is it better for you to pay a fixed sum of money regularly or invest in a solution once?

 - Mind the cloud vs on premise security.
 How do you evaluate the security of your IT infrastructure?
 Does your team conduct regular security audits and improve the system?
 Do you update the hardware and software on time?
 Do you have security rules and regulations shared with your employees?